 sudo -s, it gains root but will not change the user or the user environment.
 Your home will not be the root home, etc.

-Conclusion: What command should I use?
+1. Which command should I use?

 Each command has its use-case.
 The important thing here is to understand what each command does and when to use them.
 As it stands,

 sudo -i is the most practical, clean way to gain a root environment.
 On the other hand, those using

 sudo -s will find they can gain a root shell without the ability to touch the root environment, something that has added security benefits.